Larry Kubin

-Lawrence William Kubin Jr. (born February 26, 1959) is an American former professional football linebacker who played in the National Football League (NFL) with the Washington Redskins from 1981 to 1984 (including two Super Bowls XVII and XVIII), and in 1985 with the Buffalo Bills and Tampa Bay Buccaneers.
-He played college football at Penn State University, where he set a new record of 30 sacks for Penn State.
+Lawrence William Kubin Jr. (born February 26, 1959) is an American former professional football player who was a linebacker in the National Football League (NFL) with the Washington Redskins from 1981 to 1984 (including two Super Bowls XVII and XVIII), and in 1985 with the Buffalo Bills and Tampa Bay Buccaneers.
+He played college football for the Penn State Nittany Lions, setting a new career record of 30 sacks and the single season sack record of 15 for Penn State.

 Kubin played high school football at Union High School in Union Township, New Jersey.